NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 These are not theoretical penalties.
 With enhanced enforcement powers and information-sharing protocols with law enforcement, regulators will have both the motivation and the tools to act.

-How Does This Compare to EU NIS2?
+How does this compare to EU NIS2?

 If you read our recent post on the EU AI Act and its implications for UK businesses, you will know that UK businesses cannot ignore European regulation just because of Brexit.
 The same logic applies here.